Wijeratne Warakagoda

-Rajakaruna Navaratne Atapattu Mudiyanselage Wijeratne Banda Warakagoda (Born 21 November 1933; as විජේරත්න වරකාගොඩ), popularly as Wijeratne Warakagoda, is an actor in Sri Lankan cinema, stage drama and television.
+Rajakaruna Navaratne Atapattu Mudiyanselage Wijeratne Banda Warakagoda (Born 21 November 1933; as විජේරත්න වරකාගොඩ), popularly known as Wijeratne Warakagoda, is an actor in Sri Lankan cinema, stage drama and television.
 Career spanning more than six decades, Warakagoda is also a singer and a voice artist in Radio Ceylon.
 He is best known for the role "Korale Mahaththaya" in radio sitcom Muwan Palessa.

 Personal life

 Wijeratne Warakagoda was born on 21 November 1933, in a small village in Kurunegala although his father's ancestry home town was Warakagoda in Harispattuwa, Kandy.
 His father Madduma Bandara was a police sergeant by profession.
 His mother was Basnayake Mudiyanselage Ran Menika, a housewife.
 His maternal grandfather was a Korale chief.
 Since his father worked for the police, he went to seven schools.

 He studied at St. Anne’s College Kurunegala for nine years and ended up at Ananda College, Colombo.
 During school times, he was excellent in sports such as 5000m, 800m as well as for singing.

 After school life, he first worked as junior clerk in a Kurunegala bank.
 Meanwhile, he applied for the government clerk exam and became the second from Sri Lanka.
 The month after the results, he got the job in the Kachcheriya.
 After few years of working, he applied for the Sri Lanka Police Service and became a Police Inspector in June 1956 after doing a written examination in Kandy and going to the Katukuranda Police Training College, Kalutara.
 After training, he was first appointed in Pettah Police and later to the Fort police.
 From there he was sent to the Police Transport Division for training.
 He served it for eight years as a Sub Inspector in crime division while he continued acting on stage.
 He is one of the active inspectors at the hospital when Prime Minister S. W. R. D. Bandaranaike was shot and taken to the hospital.

 In 1970, Warakagoda married Chithra Iranganie Jayasinghe, who was also a co-actor in Henry Jayasena's stage play Kuveni.
 The wedding was celebrated on 28 January 1970 at Hotel Taprobane.
 They had a son and a daughter; Vindya, born in 1972 is a dancer and Jananath born in 1977, is a musician, singer and a dancer.